One Shot (novel)

 One Shot is the ninth book in the Jack Reacher series written by Lee Child.
 The book title is based on "One shot, one kill," the military sniper's creed.
-The novel was adapted into the 2012 film starring Tom Cruise as the title character.
 This book is written in the third person.

 Plot

-In an Indiana city, a gunman in a parking garage fires into a rush-hour crowd in a public plaza, killing five apparently random victims with six shots.
-The shooter leaves a trail behind for the police to track him down.
-Evidence of a shell case and a quarter bearing the same fingerprints, points to James Barr, a former Army infantry sniper.
-He is arrested, but will only say two things to his attorney: "They got the wrong guy," and "Get Jack Reacher for me."
-Reacher, a former Army military police officer and now a drifter, is 1500 mi away, but sees the news on CNN and gets on a bus to Indiana.
-Reacher has no job, no home, no car, and a shrinking savings account from his past military pay.
+In Indiana, a gunman in a parking garage fires into a rush-hour crowd in a public plaza, killing five apparently random victims with six shots.
+The shooter leaves a trail behind for police to track him down.
+Evidence of a shell casing and a quarter bearing the same fingerprints points to James Barr, a former United States Army sniper.
+Barr is arrested but will only say two things to his attorney: "They got the wrong guy," and "Get Jack Reacher for me."
+Reacher, a former military police officer and now a drifter, is 1500 mi away but gets on a bus to Indiana when he sees news of the shooting on CNN.

 Instead of clearing Barr, Reacher wants to assist the prosecution in convicting him.
-When Reacher was an investigating military policeman years past, Barr had gone on a killing spree similar to the Indiana shootout, murdering four men during the war in Kuwait.
-Convoluted military politics and a technicality let Barr walk free.
-Reacher swore to track the sniper down if he ever tried it again.
-Reacher believes Barr is guilty, but Barr's sister Rosemary is convinced of her brother's innocence.
-She entreats lawyer Helen Rodin to defend him.
-Helen's father is the district attorney who will prosecute the case.
-When Reacher arrives in Indiana, Barr has been beaten so badly while in prison that he cannot remember anything about the day of the murders.
-Local NBC news reporter Ann Yanni is looking for information about the case, and Reacher includes her in his investigation, in exchange for the use of her car and a guaranteed public exposé on Barr.
-Reacher knows that 35 yards, the parking garage shooting distance to the victims, is point-blank range for a trained military sniper like Barr.
-That would indicate that the shooter missed one shot on purpose.
+During the Gulf War, Barr had gone on a killing spree similar to the Indiana shooting, but military politics and a technicality allowed him to walk free.
+Barr's sister Rosemary is convinced of his innocence, hiring lawyer Helen Rodin to defend him, while Helen's father is the district attorney prosecuting the case.
+When Reacher arrives in Indiana, Barr has been beaten so badly in custody that he cannot remember anything about the shooting.
+Reacher agrees to include local news reporter Ann Yanni in his investigation, in exchange for the use of her car and a guaranteed public exposé on Barr.
+Knowing the 35-yard distance between the parking garage and the plaza is point-blank range for a trained sniper like Barr, Reacher realizes the shooter missed one shot on purpose.